ANNOUNCING THE WINNERS OF THE UN THE GREAT LAKES PHOTO CONTEST

 - Guy Gael Nkundiye

-Caption: Guy Gael Nkundiye captures the essence of unity and shared experiences in this striking photograph depicting fishermen engaged in their labor on the expansive Lake Tanganyika.
+Caption: Guy Gael Nkundiye took this striking photograph depicting fishermen engaged in their labor on the expansive Lake Tanganyika.
 Located at the borders of Burundi, the Democratic Republic of the Congo, the United Republic of Tanzania, and Zambia, the lake stands as a powerful symbol, forging a common bond among these diverse nations.
-It serves as a unifying force, linking the four countries in their pursuit of this valuable resource.
 Born in 1999 in Burundi to parents who made a living through fishing and farming, Guy brings a personal perspective to his photography, offering a profound appreciation for the significance of the lake in shaping the lives and livelihoods of the local communities.
 Through his lens, Guy masterfully captures the interconnectedness and shared heritage that transcend borders, celebrating the profound unity that emerges from this collective endeavor.

 - Joe Mwemez